ramla/MultiDoggof/README.md

 - DONE Fog of war
 - DONE Reconnaissance action
 - DONE Visible ghosts of acquired information
-- STARTED Basic objectives
+- DONE?
+Basic objectives
 - DONE Attack action
 - Scorekeeping
-- BUGGY Return to lobby
+- SLIGHTLY LESS BUGGY THAN BEFORE Return to lobby

 bugs important to fix:
-	- postgame 2p only client gets both players' data and launches alone
+	- DONE postgame 2p only client gets both players' data and launches alone

-tweaks that feel important:
+	- launch countdown in lobby needs to be interrupted on anyone's team change or hesitation tweaks that feel important:
-	- BUGGY mission effect area needs a visual cue (things don't always appear)
+	- ½DONE mission effect area needs a visual cue (need to implement for attack as well)

 Phase 1.1: for the first playtest
 - DONE Round timers
 - DONE Resources (fuels,munitions)
-- PARTLY Needs HUD as well
+- DONE Needs HUD as well

 Phase 2: Proper restructuring and cleanup of code